wesleymeredith/wesleymeredith.github.io/_pages/about.md

 I spent the summer of 2024 with Michelin in Greenville, SC as a data scientist intern working on LLMs, Retreival-Augmented Generation, and forecasting.
 I was able to increase the accuracy of their tire market potential forecasts, and engineer a GenAI tool for employees to chat with about HR related issues.
 I also got experience with cloud computing tools and distributed compute like Azure and Databricks.

-Needless to say, I am excited about applying my data science and machine learning skills to help discover new things for your organization.
+Needless to say, I am excited about applying my data science and machine learning skills to help discover new insights for your organization.

 Get in touch and let's have a chat about how we can work together.
 Connect with me on [LinkedIn](https://linkedin.com/in/wesleymeredith/) or explore my coding endeavors on [GitHub](https://github.com/wesleymeredith) 🚀